Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Lower Bounds

-Let $T$ denote the number of neighbors $u$ such that a message is communicated over $\set{u,v_*}$, and let $T_x$ be the indicator random variable that is $1$ if and only if a message is sent over the edge connecting $v_*$ to the node with ID $x$.
-We have
+Let $T$ denote the number of neighbors $u$ of $v_*$, such that a message is communicated over $\set{u,v_*}$, and let $T_x$ be the indicator random variable that is $1$ if and only if a message is sent over the edge between $v_*$ and the node with ID $x$.
+By linearity of expectation, we have

 Consequently, we get

 where we have applied Markov's inequality for the random variable $|N_*|-T$ in the third line. \end{proof}